 - What’s more, the government are offering an ‘allowance’ of £15,000 to offset levy payments – so an employer has extra money to spend.

-- If the funds in an employer’s digital account aren’t enough to cover the cost of training and assessment for all of their apprentices, the government will support them.
-The government will pay 95% of the cost of apprenticeship training any additional apprentices, providing that the employer pays a 5% contribution of the apprenticeship funding.
+- If the funds in an employer’s digital account aren’t enough to cover the cost of training and assessment for all of their apprentices, the government will fund 95% of the cost of training additional apprentices.
+So the employer pays a 5% contribution.

 How the levy fund works for non-levy payers

-- A non-levy fund paying employer is able to employ an apprentice using a co-investment approach.
-This involves them paying a 5% contribution to the cost of apprenticeship training – which they will need to pay directly to the training provider.
-The government will pay the remaining 95%, up to the maximum amount of funding available for that particular apprenticeship standard.
+- A non-levy fund paying employer is able to fund an apprentice using a co-investment approach.
+This involves them paying a 5% contribution to the cost of apprenticeship training.
+The government will fund the remaining 95%, up to the maximum amount of funding available for that particular apprenticeship standard.